Nathnaelc/cs162-test/assignments/web_application.md

 ## Hints and best practices

+* If you need an overview of writing a small web application in Flask, here is a nice resource: [[freeCodeCamp.org].
+(2019, May 28).
+Learn Flask for Python — Full Tutorial.
+Youtube.](https://www.youtube.com/watch?v=Z1RJmh_OqeA)
 * Write a clear README to give an overview of your project, its features, and where the different parts of the code are located.
 * Write detailed code comments.
 The code comments should explain the intent of the different parts of your code.
 * Make sure your screen recording is shared/viewable by your grader.
 [Loom](https://loom.com/) is a great tool that runs in your browser and is free for educational (`.edu`) accounts.
 (You don't have to use Loom if you prefer something else.)